RishabhDhiman/OkHttp3Extended/README.md

    **You Don't need to call CreateConnection object in AsynTask or on background thread.
 The Library handles it itself.**

 4. Once you are done with the above step you are good to go now.
 To create a new request to server you have to create a RequestBody.
 Request body contains the parameters that you want to send with request to server.

+If you want to request using **GET** Method please use null in place of RequestBody object at the time of function call and provide parameteres in url only.

    **Creating Request Body**